 Income (loss) before income taxes.
-For the year ended December 31, 2020, income before income taxes was \$3.0 million, compared to net loss before income taxes of \$1.7 million for the year ended December 31, 2019.
-The change was primarily due to an increase in revenue of \$29.0 million, decrease in interest expense of \$1.5 million, decrease in general and administrative expense of \$1.3 million, decrease in sales and marketing of \$0.1 million, and the absence of the write-off of long-lived assets of \$0.4 million from prior period, partially offset by increased cost of revenue of \$20.7 million, increased product development of \$4.5 million, increased depreciation and amortization expense of \$1.4 million and a goodwill impairment charge of \$0.8 million in the current year, discussed above.
+For the year ended December 31, 2021, net (loss) before income taxes was (\$9.8) million, compared to net income before income taxes of \$3.0 million for the year ended December 31, 2020.
+The change was primarily due to increased cost of revenue of \$28.6 million, increased product development of \$3.2 million, the loss on early extinguishment of debt recorded in the first quarter of 2021 of \$3.0 million, increase in general and administrative expense of \$1.4 million, and increase in sales and marketing of \$1.0 million, partially offset by an increase in revenue of \$18.5 million, decrease in interest expense of \$3.2 million, decreased depreciation and amortization expense of \$2.1 million and a decline of \$0.5 million related goodwill impairment and write-off of intangibles, discussed above.

 Income tax expense.
-For the years ended December 31, 2020 and 2019, the provision for income taxes was \$0.8 million and \$0.1 million, respectively, with an effective tax rate of 27.1% and 4.4%, respectively.
+For the years ended December 31, 2021 and 2020, the provision for income taxes was \$0.2 million and \$0.8 million, respectively, with an effective tax rate of -2.5% and 27.1%, respectively.

-As of December 31, 2020 and 2019, the Company recorded full valuation allowances against its net deferred tax assets.
-The Company intends to maintain full valuation allowances against the net deferred tax assets until there is sufficient evidence to support the release of all or some portion of such allowances.
-A release of some or all of the valuation allowance would result in the recognition of certain deferred tax assets and an increase in deferred tax benefit for any period in which such a release may be recorded, however, the exact timing and amount of any valuation allowance release are subject to change, depending on the profitability that we are able to achieve and the net deferred tax assets available.
+As of December 31, 2021 and 2020, we recorded full valuation allowances against its net deferred tax assets.
+We intend to maintain full valuation allowances against the net deferred tax assets until there is sufficient evidence to support the release of all or some portion of such allowances.
+Based on various factors, including our history of losses, current income, estimated future taxable income, exclusive of reversing temporary differences and carryforwards, future reversals of existing taxable temporary differences and consideration of available tax planning strategies, we believe there is a reasonable possibility that, within the next twelve months, sufficient positive evidence may become available to allow us to reach a conclusion that a significant portion of the valuation allowance may be released.
+Release of some or all of the valuation allowance would result in the recognition of certain deferred tax assets and an increase in deferred tax benefit for any period in which such a release may be recorded, however, the exact timing and amount of any valuation allowance release are subject to change, depending on the profitability that we are able to achieve and the net deferred tax assets available.

 Net income (loss).
-For the years ended December 31, 2020 and 2019, net income was \$2.2 million and net loss was \$1.7 million, respectively, as a result of the foregoing.
+For the years ended December 31, 2021 and 2020, net (loss) was (\$10.1) million and net income was \$2.2 million, respectively, as a result of the foregoing.